OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 As a security tester, you may want to root your mobile device: while some tests can be performed on a non-rooted mobile, some do require a rooted one.
 However, you need to be aware of the fact that rooting is not an easy process and requires advanced knowledge.
 Rooting is risky, and three main consequences need to be clarified before you may proceed: rooting
 * usually voids the device guarantee (always check the manufacturer policy before taking any action),
-* may "brick" the device, e.g. render it unoperable and unusable.
+* may "brick" the device, e.g. render it inoperable and unusable.
 * brings additional security risks as built-in exploit mitigations are often removed.

-** You need to understand that rooting your device is ultimately YOUR own decision and that OWASP shall in no way be help responsible for any damage.
-In case you feel unsure, always seek expert advice before starting the rooting process. **
+**You need to understand that rooting your device is ultimately YOUR own decision and that OWASP shall in no way be held responsible for any damage.
+In case you feel unsure, always seek expert advice before starting the rooting process.**

 ###### What Mobiles Can Be Rooted?

 Virtually, any Android mobile can be rooted.
-Commercial versions of Android OS, at the kernel level, evolutions of Linux OS, are optimized for the mobile world.
-Here some features are removed or disabled, such as the possibility for a non-privileged user to become the 'root' user (which has elevated privileges).
+Commercial versions of Android OS, at the kernel level evolutions of Linux OS, are optimized for the mobile world.
+Here some features are removed or disabled, such as the possibility for a non-privileged user to become the 'root' user (who has elevated privileges).
 Rooting a phone means adding the feature to become the root user, e.g. technically speaking adding a standard Linux executable called 'su' used for switching users.

 The first step in rooting a mobile is to unlock its boot loader.
 The procedure depends on each manufacturer.
 However, for practical reasons, rooting some mobiles is more popular than rooting others, particularly when it comes to security testing: devices created by Google (and manufactured by other companies like Samsung, LG and Motorola) are among the most popular, particularly because they are widely used by developers.
 The device warranty is not nullified when the boot loader is unlocked and Google provides many tools to support the root itself to work with rooted devices.
-A curated list of guide on rooting devices from all major brands can be found xda forums<sup>[21]</sup>.
+A curated list of guide on rooting devices from all major brands can be found in xda forums<sup>[21]</sup>.

 See also "Android Platform Overview" for further details.